powerje/SearchController/README.md

 ## Lessons Learned

-UISearchController gives us some pretty neat animations that look great and feel right at home to users.
+UISearchController gives us some pretty neat animations that look great and feels natural to users.
 Unfortunately there are some quirks that make it a more daunting solution to use than one would prefer.
 That said, it's probably worth the effort in this case.
 Unfortunately we're leaving iOS 12 users with a less aesthetic experience.

 Did I miss anything obvious?
 Is there a better way to handle this?
 Please let me know by opening an issue here or reaching out on Twitter ([@powerje](https://twitter.com/powerje)).